-I want you to think about a time when you visited a store for the first time.
+Think about a time when you visited a store for the first time.
 Did anyone offer to help you find what you were looking for, or did you have to struggle through the store on your own?

 As a result, conversational commerce tools like live chat are extremely effective marketing channels for your small business.
-They’re visible, accessible, and familiar, opening up organic opportunities for customers to engage with you and your brand on their terms, not yours.
+They’re visible, accessible, and familiar, opening up organic opportunities for customers to engage with you and your brand on their terms.

-Conversations build familiarity that leads to more conversions
+Building brand familiarity leads to more conversions

 In fact, these marketing channels significantly increase the likelihood of a higher customer lifetime value.
 Forrester found that customers who engage with brands on live chat before making a purchase spend 10% more per order, with a whopping 40% conversion rate!
 On that same token, other studies have found that customers who engage in conversations are worth 4.5 times more than those that don’t.